waimea-lscammell-300DTD/300DTD-Assesment-Luke/design.md

 ### Functionality

-Replace this text with a clear explanation of what the implication means.
+Making the buttons and website work and function like they are supposed to

-Replace this text with an explanation of why the implication is relevant to this particular project.
+if the any of the buttons don't work then the website wont be usable or people wont be able to buy stuff which would be bad for Jess.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+Testing everything multiple times and having people try to break the website to find bugs to make my website bug free.

 ### End-User

 My end Users will be the companies owner Jess Smythe and the customers

-If the website isnt made with the customers and the owner in mind then it will be useless
+If the website isn't made with the customers and the owner in mind then it will be useless

 Making sure the owner is happy with how the website works and looks and also testing it with other people to see the customer experience and change the website from the feedback given.